galisteogames/mame2010_cheat/README.md

-# mame2010_cheat
+# Cheats for MAME 2010 for EmuELEC (by ThunderDJr)
-Cheats for MAME2010 (compatible with MAME 0.139 sets)
+Compatible with MAME 0.139 sets

 Extrai o arquivo cheat.zip para a pasta